Ericsson/dataplanebook/_sources/intro.rst.txt

-Indeed, an application that receives stimuli at high rate over a network (or some other I/O device), quickly and reliably performs some kind of low latency processing and finally provides a response of some sort, may qualifiy as a data plane application, although in the literal sense it is not.
+Indeed, an application that receives stimuli at high rate over a network (or some other I/O device), quickly and reliably performs some kind of low latency processing and finally provides a response of some sort, may qualify as a data plane application, although in the literal sense it is not.

 Low Capacity Data Plane